Our Team

 Jodi graduated with a Bachelor of Physiotherapy (with distinction) from Otago University in 2014.
 Her passion for continual learning has resulted in her attaining the NZMPA accredited certificate of Orthopaedic Manual Therapy, a Postgraduate certificate in acupuncture, a Postgraduate diploma in Health Science and a Masters of Health Practice, all with distinction.

-Jodi has proudly worked with rugby, football, and ice hockey teams for the past 13 years, her love for sport extending from her own achievements with the NZ under 17 Football Ferns and a college football scholarship resulting in two years playing abroad in New York.
+Jodi has proudly worked with rugby, football, and ice hockey teams for the past 14 years, her love for sport extending from her own achievements with the NZ under 17 Football Ferns and a college football scholarship resulting in two years playing abroad in New York.
+She was recently honored to be the reserve physiotherapist for the world university games.
 She has a special interest in enhancing muscular performance and identifying movement patterns holding athletes back from reaching their potential.
-Although her boots have since been hung up, she still enjoys maintaining a healthy lifestyle through social sport, CrossFit, and running after her daughter Natalie.
+Although her boots have since been hung up, she still enjoys maintaining a healthy lifestyle through social sport, CrossFit, and running after her young children.

 An avid Hurricanes supporter, Jodi is committed to never converting to Canterbury after moving to Christchurch with her husband in 2019 to run the South Island branch of Performance Plus Physio.